I recently shot another advertising campaign, this time a handbags ad campaign. How did I shoot it? Keep reading to learn how.

 When we sat down to work out the requirements, they showed me the products and explained that the images should be shot during the day, in an urban setting, with a model.
 The model should wear neutral colors in order for the handbags to pop.

 The handbags are for casual use and very urban, so we should shoot the photographs during the day.
 We chose to use on a Saturday morning, in the downtown area of our hometown.

-I decided to go with only one Godox TT685/Flashpoint R2 TTL Zoom, which would be inside a 90x60cm (36×24 in) softbox.
+I decided to go with only one Godox TT685, which would be inside a 90x60cm (36×24 in) softbox.
 I used the Godox X1T to control the flash.
 The X1T has been discontinued, but you can also use an XPro transmitter.

 I added an ND filter in some of the last shots, because the environment light was very bright and I didn’t want to use HSS.